-7.3.1 Preliminaries on RDF Archives
+10.3.1 Preliminaries on RDF Archives

 We briefly summarise current archiving techniques for dynamic Linked Open Data.
-The use case is depicted in Figure 7.5, showing an evolving RDF graph with three versions $V_1$ , $V_2$ and $V_3$ : the initial version $V_1$ models two students ex:S1 and ex:S2 of a course ex:C1, whose professor is ex:P1.
-In $V_2$ , the ex:S2 student disappeared in favour of a new student, ex:S3.
-Finally, the former professor ex:P1 leaves the course to a new professor ex:P2, and the former student ex:S2 reappears also as a professor.
+The use case is depicted in Figure 10.5, showing an evolving RDF graph with three versions V_1 , V_2 and V_3 : the initial version V_1 models two students ex:S1 and ex:S2 of a course ex:C1, whose professor is ex:P1.
+In V_2 , the ex:S2 student disappeared in favour of a new student, ex:S3.
+Finally, the former professor ex:P1 leaves the course to a new professor ex:P2, and the former student ex:S2reappears also as a professor.

-7.3.1.1 Retrieval Functionality
+10.3.1.1 Retrieval Functionality

 Given the relative novelty of archiving and querying evolving semantic Web data, retrieval needs are neither fully described nor broadly implemented in practical implementations (described below).
-Table 7.1 shows a first classification [39, 95] that distinguishes six different types of retrieval needs, mainly regarding the query type (materialisation or structured queries) and the main focus (version/delta) of the query.
+Table 10.1 shows a first classification [38, 94] that distinguishes six different types of retrieval needs, mainly regarding the query type (materialisation or structured queries) and the main focus (version/delta) of the query.

 Version materialisation is a basic demand in which a full version is retrieved.
-In fact, this is the most common feature provided by revision control systems and other large scale archives, such as current Web archiving that mostly dereferences URLs across a given time point.
+In fact, this is the most common feature provided by revision control systems and other large scale archives, such as current Web archiving that mostly dereferences URLs across a given time point.2 with the additional difficulty of maintaining and switching between all versions.

 Single-version structured queries are queries which are performed on a specific version.
-One could expect to exploit current state-of-the-art query resolution in RDF management systems, with the additional difficulty of maintaining and switching between all versions.
+One could expect to exploit current state-of-the-art query resolution in RDF management systems,

-&lt;sup>2See the Internet Archive effort, http://archive.org/web/.
+2See the Internet Archive effort, http://archive.org/web/.